What does screening mean?

 - Has the applicant responded to all relevant selection criteria?

-Are the applicant’s aptitude test results satisfactory (if applicable)?
+Are the applicant’s skill assessment results satisfactory?

 - Their overall test score - 81% to 100% is evaluated as ‘very strong knowledge’ and indicates a strong candidate.